liljenback/bootstrap-commands/README.md

 # Bootstrap Commands

+A script to quickly install your favorite commands.

+Commands are listed in [commands-common.sh](commands-common.sh).
+You can add or remove commands as needed.

-A script that checks if certain commands are installed and if not installs them.
+The script checks if a command is installed, and if not, gives you an option to install it.

-You can look in [commands-common.sh](commands-common.sh) and adjust what commands should be evaluated.

 ## How to Run

 ```bash
 . ./bootstrap-commands.sh
 ```
->NOTE: To include the . in front of the script (to make env variables available)

-## Misc

-The commands is developed for Ubuntu (Debian) but could probably quite easily be modified for any Linux based OS.
+>ℹ️ This scripts was developed for Ubuntu (Debian) but can easily be modified for any Linux-based OS.